achoo2006/acadec_2022-2023/README.md

 Ensure git is installed https://github.com/git-guides/install-git

-Clone the repository via a command line interface:
+Clone the repository to your computer via a command line interface (just open command prompt on windows, google it for mac lol, if using a linux distribution you should know already :P):

 ```sh
 git clone https://achoo2006/acadec_2022-2023